 “Already, red states like Texas are investing heavily in renewable energy despite the lack of direction from the federal government," he says.
 "Any project currently in the planning stages should be trying to limit the carbon impact of both the construction and the built project as much as possible.”

-In a conference call with congressional leaders, the president-elect and members noted the renewable-energy sector’s potential to fuel bipartisan solutions for climate change and the need for well-paying union jobs.
+In a conference call with congressional leaders, the president-elect and members noted the clean-energy and environmental sector’s potential to fuel bipartisan solutions for climate change and the need for well-paying union jobs.

 The jobs potential has already generated action, with a Nov.
 19 announcement by North America's Building Trades Unions and leading U.S. offshore wind developer Orsted of a deal to "transition U.S. union construction workers" into that renewable energy sector as a "model for labor-management cooperation and workforce development," they said.